Superfudge: Television

-A television series based on Superfudge entitled Fudge ran from 1995–1997.
+A Saturday morning television series based on Superfudge titled Fudge ran for portions of two seasons on ABC in 1995.
 "Fudge Meets Ratface" was one of the episodes based on Chapter 6 of Superfudge, which was called "Farley Drexel Meets Ratface".
 Another episode, called "Uncle Feather", was based on Chapter 7: A Very Cultured Bird.

 Feature film

 In 2022, an animated feature film based on the book was put into production for Disney+, produced by Disney Television Animation and the Russo brothers's AGBO, with Amos Vernon and Nunzio Randazzo writing.